WHATS HOT

 The 3 Facts Concerning Teen Child Has To Remember

-It’s every parent’s nightmare: their teenager becoming pregnant.
-But there are three facts about that can help a parent through this time, and give them the chance to get the outcome they want.
+It’s every parent’s nightmare: their teenager becoming .
+But there are three facts about that can a parent through this time, and give them the chance to get the outcome they want.

 Second, it’s important to be supportive, whatever your teenager’s may be.
-Whether they choose to keep the baby or not, they will need your love and understanding.
+Whether they choose to keep the baby or not, they will need your love and .

-should talk to their about , but teenagers should also have access to accurate information about sex and sexuality.
+Parents should talk to their kids about sex, but teenagers should also have access to accurate information about sex and sexuality.
 This can help them make informed decisions about their own sexual activity.

 If you want your child to have the best chance in life, provide them with a supportive parent who can help with the various issues that come up.
 Studies have shown that this increases the likelihood of a positive outcome.